uktrade/iigb-beta-content/content/beta/regions/south-east/proof-points/strong-cities/en_US.md

 ---
-title: Strong cities for investment in the South East
+title: attractive cities for investment
 borderColour: red
 ---
-The South East has some of the most attractive and productive towns and cities in Europe for investors:
+The South East has attractive cities for investors:

 - Slough has the highest concentration of European headquarters in the UK and a £7.5 billion annual turnover